okyntary/tp/docs/UserGuide.md

 ---

 ePoch is a desktop app for managing contacts, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, ePoch can get your contact management tasks done faster than traditional GUI apps.
 It is built off of AB3, and contains additional functionality over AB3.

+It is intended to be used by NUS students, to help keep track of the students and organizations that they encounter.

 --------------------------------------------------------------------------------------------------------------------